noir-lang/noir/docs/docs/noir/standard_library/traits.md

 ```

 For primitive integer types, the return value of `default` is `0`.
 Container
-types such as arrays are filled with default values of their element type,
+types such as arrays are filled with default values of their element type.
-except slices whose length is unknown and thus defaulted to zero.

 ## `std::convert`